swagger-api/swagger-ui/README.md

 **This is the new version of swagger-ui, 3.x.
 Want to learn more?
 Check out our [FAQ](http://swagger.io/new-ui-faq/).**

+As a brand new version, written from the ground up, there are some known issues and unimplemented features.
+Check out the [Known Issues](#known-issues) section for more details.

 For the older version of swagger-ui, refer to the [*2.x branch*](https://github.com/swagger-api/swagger-ui/tree/2.x).

 ## Compatibility